Wei Wei (restaurant)

 Wei Wei (sometimes subtitled "A Taste of Taiwan") is a Taiwanese restaurant in Portland, Oregon, United States.

+Description

 The restaurant operates in a strip mall in southeast Portland's Sellwood-Moreland neighborhood.

 History

 Wei Wei opened in 2015.
 In August 2018, the restaurant announced plans to close due to the owner's health.
 In October, Wei Wei confirmed plans to reopen under new ownership, whom Brooke Jackson-Glidden of Eater Portland described as a "longtime customer and friend" of the previous owner.
 The restaurant's interior and menu were generally unchanged.